By Ed Staskus

 “No,” he said.
 “It’s my shoulder.”

-I had seen how he couldn’t lift his right arm above his shoulder without trying hard.
+Frank had seen how he couldn’t lift his right arm above his head without trying hard.

 “After any ride,” he said, “any ride at all, ruts roots or no roots, my shoulder’s in a lot of pain.
 I’ve been taking Celebrex, but my doctor told me it’s rubbing bone on bone.
 There’s almost no cartilage left.
 He said sometime in the next couple of years, depending on how fast the rest of it goes, I’ll need a replacement shoulder.”

-The last Saturday of the month was the last day of the year I rode down into the park.
+The last Saturday of the month was the last day of the year he rode in the park.
 It was getting too wet and cold.
-I was adjusting the strap on my helmet when a gang of neighborhood kids came walking up with rakes, brooms, and a wagon.
-They asked if they could rake our yard for $5.00.
-I said yes.
-They started pushing wet leaves into messy piles.
-The biggest of the girls walked up to me.
+He was adjusting the strap on his helmet when a gang of neighborhood kids came walking up with rakes, brooms, and a wagon.
+They asked if they could rake their yard for $5.00.
+He said sure.
+They started pushing wet leaves into piles.
+The biggest of the girls walked up to him.

 “Mister, can I ask you something?” she said.